logan-bobo/pokedex-cli/README.md

 ## Learning Goals
 - How to parse JSON in Go
 - Making HTTP requests in Go
-- Use caching and to improve performance
+- Use of in memory caching and to improve performance
+- Building a REPL (Read–eval–print loop)